 The half-light of 5:30 am signals birdsong and scrabbling bugs.
 It spurs from the temple the day’s first plaintive call to prayer, and from the wild peacocks their eerie, cat-like proclamations.

-It’s natural and rustic, and beautiful in its simplicity; and in every way a far cry from the all-inclusive resort hotel where I spent the past week.
+It’s natural and rustic, and beautiful in its simplicity; in every way a far cry from the all-inclusive resort hotel where I’d spent the past week.
 Here in the forest there are none of a hotel’s amenities: no air con, mini bar, room service or WiFi.
-No spa, no gym, no smiling groundskeepers to sweep away nature’s wilted overnight casualties.
+No spa, no gym, no smiling groundskeepers sweeping away nature’s wilted overnight casualties.
 I’ll discover shortly if the shower here has hot water (my strong suspicion is no).

 The past week’s busy work agenda was cushioned by considerable comforts that unquestionably made life easier.
 In terms of conveniences, there was little to think about or yearn for in the midst of all the professional hustle and bustle.
 That’s what services and stuff are for: to smooth out all the sharp edges.